 MEXICO: Stories by Josh Barkan

 Shame on me!
 I must have misread the description offered on this book because I was under the impression it was a collection of true stories.
-But because the subject matter is somewhat intriguing and I might have enjoyed fictional stories just as well, however, these just do not seem real.
+But because the subject matter is somewhat intriguing and I might have enjoyed fictional stories just as well, I still read Mexico.
+However, these stories just do not seem real.

 The collection consists of 12 short stories told by people of differing vocations located in several Mexican cities.
 Among them- a professor, policeman, an engineer, an American journalist, the owner of a restaurant (also American), a young boy, and a plastic surgeon.
 The common thread is that they all have run-ins with drug dealers or gang members which result in death threats, violence, or some major crime… murder, kidnapping, arson, and theft.